 Required Applications and Deadline

 The Eastern Michigan University PA program requires a completed Central Application Service for Physician Assistants (CASPA) application.
 If you wish to begin the program in Sept.
-2022, the application must be submitted between September 1, 2021 and January 15, 2022 or it will not be considered.
+2023, the application must be submitted and completed between September 1, 2022 and January 15, 2023 or it will not be considered.